hapostgres/pg_auto_failover/docs/security.rst

 either SSL or non-SSL connection attempts in Postgres HBA file, so the pre-existing setup will continue to work.
-To enhance the SSL setup, you can manually edit the HBA files and change the existing lines from ``host`` to ``hostssl`` to dissallow unencrypted connections at the server side.
+To enhance the SSL setup, you can manually edit the HBA files and change the existing lines from ``host`` to ``hostssl`` to disallow unencrypted connections at the server side.

 In summary, to upgrade an existing pg_auto_failover setup to enable SSL: